Ayudh/git-handbook/README.md

 git fsck –cache –no-reflogs –lost-found -> check git fsck man page

-`git add file.txt --force` to add a file which is in .gitignore `git rm --cached file.txt` to remove
+`git add file.txt --force` to add a file which is in .gitignore

+`git rm --cached file.txt` to remove

+`git update-index --skip-worktree <file>` instruct git not to touch this file for changes

+`git update-index --no-skip-worktree <file>` undo the above command